nasim-raj-laskar/Object-Detection/README.md

 # Object Detection using SSD MobileNet V3
 ## Project Overview
-This project showcases a powerful object detection pipeline using the pre-trained SSD MobileNet V3 model on the COCO dataset.
-Object detection allows computers to detect and recognize objects from images and videos.
-The SSD MobileNet model is known for its efficiency and accuracy, making it suitable for real-time object detection tasks.
+This project implements object detection using the SSD MobileNet V3 model, trained on the COCO dataset, capable of detecting objects in both static images and real-time video streams from a webcam.
+The project is optimized for detecting everyday objects such as people, cars, animals, and more, using the lightweight SSD MobileNet V3 architecture.

-This project includes:

-- Loading a pre-trained object detection model.
+## It features:

-- Detecting objects in images or videos.
+- Object detection from static images or video files.
-- Annotating detected objects with bounding boxes and class labels.
+- Real-time object detection using a webcam, displaying live annotated results with bounding boxes and class labels.
-- Visualizing results in a user-friendly format.

 ## Features
-- Real-time Object Detection: Detect objects from live video streams or image sequences.
+- Static & Real-time Detection: Detect objects in images, video files, or directly from a webcam.
-- Fast & Lightweight Model: SSD MobileNet is optimized for both performance and accuracy.
+- Efficient Model: SSD MobileNet V3 is lightweight yet accurate, suitable for real-time performance.
-- Pre-trained on COCO dataset: Can recognize 80 different object classes like people, animals, cars, etc.
+- 80 Classes Supported: Detect everyday objects from the COCO dataset, including people, animals, vehicles, and more.
-- OpenCV Integration: Leverages OpenCV's DNN module for easy deployment.
+- OpenCV Integration: Built using OpenCV's DNN module for easy integration and fast inference.

 ## Requirements and Installation